MX - Federal Agent National Concealed Carry Badge

 Material : Metal (Solid Back Badge not Hollow)

-This badge includes our MV1A universal badge case.
-It holds your badge and an ID card.
+The leather universal badge case holds your badge and an ID card.
 The holder has a flap that may be placed between the badge and your ID to prevent damage to either.
 The perfect choice for those who need a badge case without the added weight of extra compartments.
 The flap that holds your badge may also be placed over your belt for immediate display.
-A choice of vinyl or leather must be made above to receive this case.

-Filled Out with Photo - Customer information and photograph are printed on PVC card. (best value)
+Filled Out - Customer information and photograph are printed on PVC card.

 Note: Custom ID cards do not have the word "sample" printed on them.
 The above image is for display only.